openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 the current behavior, it has no importance in this enhancement)

 The installer will detect situations in which it's unlikely the user will want to set up a load-balancer.
-Those situations currently include installation of single control-plane node cluster deployments on "on-prem" platforms such as "none" or "vSphere" (although today single control-plane node clusters are only possible on the "none" platform).
+For now, those situations include installation of single control-plane node cluster deployments on "on-prem" platforms such as "none" or "vSphere" (although today single control-plane node clusters are only possible on the "none" platform).
 In those situations, the installer will set